Running World Marathon called it the “craziest and most worthwhile marathon in the world.”

 “This whole trip has been incredible.
 The way Street Child pulls it all together and everybody travels here together is fantastic, it is like one big community and on marathon day you’re all supporting each other.”

 Competitors often hear the words ”thank you” said to them by kids as they try to keep up with them.
-The children are so grateful for the money that is generated from the event and donated to Street Child.
+The children are so grateful for the money that Street Child generate from the event.
 From funding schools to making sure they have clean water, this has made a huge difference to their communities.

 Street Child provides you with the chance to see exactly where your money is going.
 Visiting the projects that the raised money goes towards makes you realise that you really are making a difference.
 Unlike larger charities, Street Child is a Grassroots charity which empowers locals to take charge of the projects.